JacobElbaz/JacobElbaz/README.md

 🔧 **Tech Stack:** My expertise spans across a diverse range of technologies, from frontend to backend.
 I'm fluent in:

-- JavaScript
+- JavaScript / TypeScript
-- ReactJS
-- Node.js
-- MongoDB
+- React
 - Next.js
-- HTML5
-- CSS3
-- Material-UI (MUI)
+- Material-UI / Tailwind
+- Node
-- Bootstrap
+- NestJS / Express
+- MongoDB (NoSQL) / PostgreSQL (SQL)

-💼 **Professional Experience:** I currently channel my passion for coding into freelance work as a Frontend/Fullstack developer.
+💼 **Professional Experience:** I currently channel my passion for coding into freelance work as a Fullstack Engineer.
 My projects are a testament to my dedication to quality and functionality.

 🌱 **Continuous Learning:** The world of technology never stands still, and neither do I. I'm always on the lookout for the latest trends and best practices to elevate my skills and create exceptional solutions.